Wrapped gBera (WGBERA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped gBera Historical Price

-According to the latest data gathered on Wrapped gBera live price page, the current price of Wrapped gBera is 4.0USD.
-The circulating supply of Wrapped gBera(WGBERA) is 3.87M WGBERA , giving it a market capitalization of $15.47M.
+According to the latest data gathered on Wrapped gBera live price page, the current price of Wrapped gBera is 4.01USD.
+The circulating supply of Wrapped gBera(WGBERA) is 3.87M WGBERA , giving it a market capitalization of $15.55M.

 How Does Wrapped gBera (WGBERA) Price Prediction Module Work?